 - Find knowledgeable professionals: As they require extra knowledge and paperwork, it is essential to find real estate and mortgage professionals familiar with these programs.
 Not only can they help you qualify for a loan and assistance, but they can help you find a home that will qualify.
 A good lender or real estate professional should be able to take you through the entire process from start to finish.

 Borrowers unable to qualify for a government program have other options.

 A piggyback loan is also a second mortgage, but it isn’t “silent.”
 Using a piggyback loan is common if you can't qualify for a jumbo loan.

-One difference between a piggyback mortgage and an illegal silent second mortgage is the lender knows about it.
+One difference between a piggyback mortgage and an illegal silent second mortgage is that the lender knows about it.
 When the lender is aware of a piggyback mortgage, they can fairly evaluate your finances and ability to pay both loans back.